Morena1996/Programmeerproject/PROCESS.md

 # day 1

+Today I worked on my project proposal and turned it in.

+# day 1

 Today I found my data on www.CBS.nl.
 I downloaded the data in CSV format and spent some time putting everything in the right place (columns, rows, different variables, etc.).).
 After this I used a function that I wrote (convertCSV2JSON.py) to convert the data to JSON data.